sadi-tanvir/ZKTeco-Attendance-Integration-Laravel/README.md

     cp .env.example .env
     ```

+    ### Configure API URL

+    To send attendance information to your database, you need to specify your API URL in the `.env` file.
+Follow these steps:

+    1. **Open your `.env` file**.

-    Add the following line to your `.env` file to specify the API URL:
+    2. **Add the following line** to specify your API endpoint.
+Replace `https://example.com/api/create-attendance` with your actual API URL:

     ```env
     CMS_API_URL=https://example.com/api/create-attendance
     ```

+This configuration allows your application to send attendance data to the specified API endpoint.

 5. **Generate application key**: